wp-plugins/wp-forecast/readme.txt

 == Installation ==

+0. Install via the WordPress plugin admin dialog (search for wp-forecast) or

 1. Upload to your plugins folder, usually `wp-content/plugins/`, keeping the directory structure intact \(i.e. wp-forecast.php should end up in `wp-content/plugins/wp-forecast/`\).